kevinwatson/docker-for-developers-cookbook/080-chapter-08.md

 CMD ["/usr/bin/x11vnc", "-create", "-forever"]
 ```

-Fourth, add a `docker-compose.yml` file to the same directory and copy the contents below into this file.
+Fourth, run the following docker commands to build and tag the image and run the container.

 ```
-# docker-compose.yml
-# usage: docker-compose up

-version: "3"
-services:
-  gui:
-    build:
-      dockerfile: Dockerfile
-    ports:
-    - "0.0.0.0:5900:5900"
+docker build -t crack-attack . && docker run -p "0.0.0.0:5900:5900" crack-attack
 ```

-Fifth, run `docker-compose up` to build and run the container.

 Lastly, using your VNC client, connect to `localhost`.
 The client should default to port `5900` which is defined in the `docker-compose.yml` file above.
 After a few seconds you should see a window with the Crack Attack! running in the Docker environment.
 Game play and controls can be found on the author's website here: https://aluminumangel.org/attack/#game%20play